When Should I Lock My Mortgage Rate?

 The decision to lock or float an interest rate can create a high-stress situation for many people -- after all, few of us take out more than a handful of mortgages during our lifetimes.
-"When should I lock my mortgage rate?" is a legitimate question, and we'll answer it here.Click to see today's rates (Oct 20th, 2017)
+"When should I lock my mortgage rate?" is a legitimate question, and we'll answer it here.Verify your new rate (Dec 13th, 2017)

 Locking in a loan means you commit to accepting a specified rate, even if the market moves lower.
 The lender, for its part, commits to funding your loan at a specified rate, even if the market moves higher.
 Both you and the lender take on risk when you lock.